 Throughout the year, Project Space hosts an ongoing programme of installations by internationally renowned artists and researchers, working collaboratively with students and staff.
 This rolling programme is overseen by the Centre for Audiovisual Experimentation (CAVE), one of our many dynamic research centres in the School.

-Project Space is the venue for regular exhibitions by practice-led PhD students in the School, and is one of the many spaces used for the annual BA Fine Art and MA Fine Art Degree Shows.
+Project Space is one of the many spaces used for the annual BA Fine Art Degree Show and is occasionally the venue for exhibitions by our MA Fine Art and practice-based PhD students.

 It is also often the location for taught postgraduate placement exhibitions, where our students get the opportunity to work with professional curators and artists, and practice their curatorial skills.

 We regularly work with schools and groups of young people in this space, through our programme of activities with the Educational Engagement team.
 This provides opportunities for young people to curate exhibitions of their own work, often in partnership with our students.
 Examples of these include: